 - Wonder Woman has had this problem.
-She's supposed to be one of DC's Big Three superheroes next to Batman and Superman, but she hasn't had a live-action film yet though one has been announced for the upcoming DC Cinematic Universe.
-She hasn't had an animated series yet.
-(Batman has had plenty in recent years, and Superman got his own show, too).
-And the last time she's been out of the comics solo (besides an animated film) is the 70s live action series.
-The closest she's gotten to another franchise was a failed pilot in 2011 that was rather poorly received outside the industry (though no reason has officially been given for why they dropped it).
-There are some complications with Wonder Woman's creator's estate and DC Comics that have caused legal headaches when using Wonder Woman or any of her "sister" creations (like Troia and Cassie Sandmark), but even within the comics, she's never been on the same level of sales as Batman and Superman and suffers from slightly less Pop-Cultural Osmosis compared to the others (most people would instantly recognize the name "Wonder Woman" easily enough, but whereas you could casually mention other people and places from either Superman or Batman and still get a reaction, such as Lois Lane, Jimmy Olsen, Gotham City, or The Joker.
-Mentioning people from Wondy's comics such as Steve Trevor, Etta Candy, Themyscira, or Veronica Cale would likely only result in blank stares.)
-The sad irony here is that Wonder Woman was created for girls, but for the specific purpose of having a female action hero who was equal to her male counterparts.
+She's supposed to be one of DC's Big Three superheroes next to Batman and Superman, but they have had regular TV and movie adaptations while Diana's had a total of two, one TV series and one film (three if you count a direct-to-video animated feature).
+She's never been on the same level of sales as Batman and Superman and suffers from less Pop-Cultural Osmosis compared to them (most people would instantly recognize the name "Wonder Woman" easily enough, but not her supporting cast or Rogues Gallery.)
+The irony here is that Wonder Woman was created for girls, but for the specific purpose of having a female action hero who was equal to her male counterparts.
 But, apparently, being a literal Amazon still doesn't make you as "manly" as the most Badass Normal male hero.

 - A prime example of this would be the critically acclaimed and fairly successful pre-New 52 version of Batgirl, written by Bryan Q Miller, who at the time was new to the scene and as such didn't have a following that would help most books start off.
 The series is still recommended by comic book stores due to being fun and awesome, but its been reported that more than not, the book gets turned down because its 'a girl book'.